webbertakken/takken.io/notes/home-assistant/index.md

 ## Services

-Services different tools that can be installed separately and integrated with HomeAssistant.
+Services are tools that can be installed and deployed separately.
+I'll commonly refer to applications that are installed in their own docker images as services, (e.g. InfluxDB, Grafana, Zigbee2MQTT etc.).
+Many services have a dedicated web interface, but can also be integrated with HomeAssistant by using plugins.

 ## Plugins

-I'll refer to whatever you can install inside the Home Assistant docker container as Plugins; they might make use of services.
+I'll refer to functionality that you can install inside the Home Assistant docker container as plugins.
+They work as part of the Home Assistant executable and may connect to and make use of services to offer their functionality.

 ## Hubs and dongles

+Hubs and dongles allow many connections.
+They are the means to connect your devices to Home Assistant.

-My hubs and dongles.
+Following are my hubs and dongles.

+#### Wi-Fi

+- Ubiquiti Unifi 6 LR (Access Point)

+#### Zigbee

 - SONOFF Zigbee 3.0 USB Dongle Plus V2 (ZBDongle-E)